MicrocontrollersDev/Alternatives/docs/launcher/modrinth_mac.md

 ### Step 1 - Installing Modrinth

 [Download Modrinth App](https://modrinth.com/app).
 It should automatically recommend the correct version to download (a `.dmg`).
 Once it is finished downloading, run it.
 It may warn you that it is an executable file and could be malicious.
-If so, follow to the next step.
+If so, Go to System Settings > Privacy & Security > Security, and click "Open Anyway".